tscott6767/ai-debate-arena/AI-Coding-Arena/README.md

 1. Change the debate topic
 2. Edit `prompts.py` rules for your language
 3. Replace `judge.py` with a judge that knows your framework's best practices
+4. After each run place the new judge verdict into the prompt for next run for real time evolution.
 Example: Create a Rust judge that kills `println!` debugging and rewards `async` + tests.

 ### Run